Dilbert66/esphome-components/README.md

 create a new group.
 Add your own chat_id, the bot id and any other authorized users to the group.

 ### Get the group chat id:
    a.
-Add @getidsbot to the group
+Add @getidsbot to the group.
    b.
-Get the ID from the id: field under "This Chat"
+Get the ID from the id: field under "This Chat".
    c. copy the group chat ID to the chat_id: field or to the allowed_chat_ids: field.

 Make sure to add all other allowed user or group chat ids to the allowed_chat_ids: field.